3 Wintermarch, 9:31 Dragon, Brecilian Forest

 "As do we all," Morrigan murmured.

 "Truer words were never spoken."
 The Lady looked from Morrigan to Alaric, a glance that seemed to lay bare every pretension, every concealment.
-Morrigan's heart seemed to skip a beat in sudden fear.
+Morrigan's heart skipped a beat in sudden fear.
 "You struggle as well, do you not?
 Why do you punish yourself for that which is no sin?"

 "I . . . do not understand."
 Morrigan knew, even as she stumbled over the words, that they were a lie.
 She sensed Alaric's sudden sharp glance, and ignored it.